 EMS is accessed through 911 using the "Clinician Dispatch Script."
 The script is detailed within the program training presentation, on the clinician lanyard card and also within the Supplemental Process Document.
 Clinicians should use the "Clinician Dispatch Script" if they are activating the program while in the patient's home, or if they are activating the program remotely on behalf of the patient or family.
+Generally home care would activate EMS, however a physician could also activate if you are the only clinician involved at the time of symptom crisis.

 I've called 911 to access EMS before.
-Why do I need to use the "Clinician Dispatch Script" to activate this program?
+Why do I need to use the "Clinician Dispatch Script"?